New Jersey Route 35: History

-Since the 1953 renumbering, the current alignment of Route 35 has seen many changes and improvements.
 The current interchange with Route 37 and the bypass around Seaside Heights were completed in 1958.
 The highway was turned into a one-way pair between Brick and Seaside Heights in 1961 by utilizing the former right-of-way of the Pennsylvania Railroad.

 The section of the route through downtown Point Pleasant Beach was turned into a one-way pair in 1967.

+On April 16, 1980, NJDOT took over the road south from Seaside Heights to Island Beach State Park from Ocean County and extended State Highway 35 along it.
+In exchange, the county took over State Route 180 as County Route 50.

-Route 35 was extended south to the entrance of Island Beach State Park by the 1980s.
-Many traffic circles have been removed along Route 35 in recent years, including the Brielle Circle in 2001 and the Eatontown Circle, which were both converted into at-grade intersections with traffic lights, and the Victory Circle, which was replaced with an interchange between 2003 and 2006.
-Between 2002 and 2005, the Victory Bridge over the Raritan River was reconstructed at a cost of $109 million.
-Between February 2006 and November 2008, the Woodbridge Cloverleaf interchange with U.S. Route 1/9 in Woodbridge Township, first cloverleaf interchange in the United States built in 1929 when this portion of Route 35 was still a part of Route 4, was replaced with a partial cloverleaf interchange, costing $34 million.
+The Brielle Circle in Wall Township, which connected Route 34, Route 35, Route 70, was eliminated and replaced by an intersection in 2001, which were both converted into at-grade intersections with traffic lights.

+From 2002 and 2005, the Victory Bridge over the Raritan River was reconstructed at a cost of $109 million.

+The Victory Circle was replaced with a diamond interchange between 2003 and 2006.

+Between February 2006 and November 2008, the Woodbridge Cloverleaf interchange with US 1/9 in Woodbridge Township, first cloverleaf interchange in the United States built in 1929 when this portion of Route 35 was still a part of Route 4, was replaced with a partial cloverleaf interchange, costing $34 million.

+The interchange with Route 36 in Eatontown originally did not intersect at a 90-degree angle; this was a remainder from the original Eatontown Circle.
+However, this posed a significant safety problem, and the need to rebuild the intersection again was planned.
+Because of this, in April 2010, NJDOT initiated construction to relocate the intersection to allow for a straighter roadway and a full cloverleaf configuration around the interchange.
+The project was declared largely complete on June 29, 2012.

-On February 1, 2013, Route 35 through Mantoloking was fully reopened after being closed since October 29, 2012 after Hurricane Sandy hit the area.
+On February 1, 2013, Route 35 through Mantoloking was fully reopened after being closed since October 29, 2012, after Hurricane Sandy hit the area.
 The night of the storm at the intersection where the Mantoloking Bridge and Route 35 meet, a new inlet was formed by the raging storm waters.
 This effectively cut off the island from the mainland.